 Reduce heat to 450 degrees and bake the bread covered for 20 minutes.
 Remove cover, lower heat to 400 degrees, and bake 20 more minutes, or to desired doneness.

 *This stiff starter gets fed about twice daily.
-For each feeding, remove some old starter, leaving a tablespoon or so in jar.
+For each feeding, remove some old starter, leaving a tablespoon (or less) in jar.
 Add about 2 tsp. water, and 1 Tablespoon whole-grain flour.
 (A mix of wheat and rye flour is great)

-**AKA Organic Artisan Bakers Craft Flour (malted) is primo, although all-purpose, unbleached flour can substitute
+**AKA Organic Artisan Bakers Craft Flour (malted) is primo, although all-purpose, unbleached flour can substitute.
+(I buy mine here.
+It costs about $1.14/lb. for me, including shipping.
+Worth it, since I can’t find this stuff anywhere else around here.)

 ***Use about 1 tsp. salt per pound of dough